trbauer/cls/README.md

 ```
 We can see that the second elements differ in the lowest bit of the manissa (`0x40544394` and `0x40544395`).

 Now suppose we don't care about a minor difference.
-We change the script to following to solve this problem.
+Change the script to following to solve this problem.
 ```
 let A=seq(10):rw, B=seq(10):rw
 #0`demo3.cl`test<8>(A)